array-eu/deptree_presentation/PITCHME.md

 ### How it works, in practice (2)

-<li style="font-size:x-large">Mark "own" packages</li>
+<li style="font-size:xx-large">Mark "own" packages</li>
-<li style="font-size:x-large">Automatic detection of dependencies of own packages and "mere-aggregation" packages</li>
+<li style="font-size:xx-large">Automatic detection of dependencies of own packages and "mere-aggregation" packages</li>
-<li style="font-size:x-large">Automatic upload of all packages to FOSSology, already organized in folders by project -> version -> category (own/deps-of-own/mere-aggregation)</li>
+<li style="font-size:xx-large">Automatic upload of all packages to FOSSology, already organized in folders by project -> version -> category (own/deps-of-own/mere-aggregation)</li>
 <li style="font-size:x-large">Automatic schedule of FOSSology scan/bulk agents for all packages (include reuse of previous clearing decisions)</li>

 ---